jdimauro/witch-lights/README.md

 What you are doing is, you're closing the circuit between `EN` and `GND` on the PowerBoost 1000C.
 That tells the PowerBoost to turn off.
 When the on/off switch is pressed, it _opens_ the circuit, and the PowerBoost gets the message to turn on, which supplies power to both the Arduino and the LED ring around the switch itself.

 Connect a battery to the PowerBoost 1000C.
 When you press the on/off switch, the switch should light up, and the Arduino should power on.
+If not, check your connections to the terminals on the switch.
+It's very easy to mix up the `+` and `-` terminals for the switch's LED, and if you do, the PowerBoost won't turn on.

 Position the battery as shown in the photograph above, and carefully use stick-on velcro dots to attach it to the inside of the enclosure.